Maidenhead: Transport

 Rain, Steam and Speed – The Great Western Railway by J. M. W. Turner (1844) depicts an early locomotive of the Great Western Railway crossing the River Thames on Brunel's recently completed Maidenhead Railway Bridge.

 The Brunel-built Great Western Main Line and the 21st-century Elizabeth line pass through the town, calling at Maidenhead station and offering direct services to London (Paddington and intermediate stations towards Liverpool Street, Shenfield, Canary Wharf and Abbey Wood), Reading, Didcot, and an hourly direct Sunday service to Swindon.
 The lines cross the Thames on Brunel's Maidenhead Railway Bridge (known locally as the Sounding Arch), famous for its flat brick arches.
 Maidenhead station is the beginning of the Marlow Branch Line from Maidenhead to Marlow, Buckinghamshire; Furze Platt railway station on this branch serves the northern area of Maidenhead.
 Rail services are operated by Great Western, and since 2022 TfL Rail have operated the Elizabeth Line through the Thames Valley.

 Local bus services are provided by First Berkshire & The Thames Valley, Arriva Herts & Essex and Thames Valley Buses.
 The A4 runs through the town and crosses the Thames over Maidenhead Bridge.
 The town lies adjacent to junction 8/9 on the M4 motorway which is accessed via the A404(M) and A308(M).
 The A308(M), A404(M) and A404 form the Marlow and Maidenhead bypass which also acts as a link between the M4, to the south of the town, and the M40 at High Wycombe.
 The River Thames runs 1/2 mi to the east of the town centre, and York Stream, which runs through the town centre, connects to the Thames via a system of disused waterways.
 The Jubilee River, part of a flood defence scheme, begins above Boulter's Lock nearby.

-In the initial plan for Crossrail, Maidenhead was expected to become the terminus for the line, now known as the Elizabeth line.
-However, after consultation, Crossrail Limited and Transport for London decided to extend this to Reading, which also serves as a major hub for the Great Western route.
+In the initial plan for the Elizabeth line (then Crossrail), Maidenhead was expected to be the line's western terminus.
+After consultation, Crossrail Limited and Transport for London decided to extend the line to Reading, which also serves as a major hub for the Great Western route.
 Some of the stopping services from Paddington to Reading were taken over in 2018 by Crossrail's precursor company, TfL Rail.
 The full timetable was introduced during the phased opening of the Elizabeth line in 2022.

 Two miles to the south-west of the town lies White Waltham Airfield, a base for general aviation and flight training.

-Employment

-Maidenhead is in England's Silicon Corridor along the M4 motorway west of London.
-Many residents commute to work in London, or to the nearby towns of Slough, Bracknell and Reading.
-Maidenhead's industries include software, plastics, pharmaceuticals, printing and telecommunications.